CowboyCollective/CowboyCollective.github.io/_posts/2019-12-17-HandDrawnPosters.md

 ![Image three](https://raw.githubusercontent.com/CowboyCollective/HanddrawnPosters/master/Process/04.jpg)

-Then I added the text, following Guido's instructions on making cowboy letters.
+Then I added the text, following High on Type's instructions on making cowboy letters.
 One of the features of this era of letter making is a playful experimentation with the traditional rules.

 ![Image three](https://raw.githubusercontent.com/CowboyCollective/HanddrawnPosters/master/Finished/01.jpg)